rgrinberg/opium/README.md

 ```

 Here we also use the ability of Opium to generate a cmdliner term to run your
 app.
-Run your executable with `-h` to see the options that are available to you.
+Run your executable with `--help` to see the options that are available to you.
 For example:

 ```